AvramRobert/buccaneer/docs/documentation.md

 *  **Column spacing**
    * The spacing used between parallel columns is alterable.
-Spacing is defined in terms of the desired number of empty characters between words/sentences.
+Spacing is defined in terms of the desired number of empty characters columns.

 ```scala